 The reforms don't change News Corp.'s dual-class share structure, which allows CEO Murdoch to control the company through the 40 percent of voting shares he controls through a family trust.

-News Corp. is preparing this summer to split into two companies — one containing its newspaper, publishing and entertainment assets, and the other containing its TV and movie properties — and the settlement resolves an issue that had been hanging over the company without it having to admit to wrongdoing.
+News Corp. is preparing this summer to split into two companies — one containing its newspaper and publishing assets, and the other containing its TV and movie properties — and the settlement resolves an issue that had been hanging over the company without it having to admit to wrongdoing.

 "We are pleased to have resolved this matter," the company said in a statement.